Cognigy/Documentation/docs/en/docs/ai/xApp/overview.md

 The behavior of xApps is controlled via a set of [xApp Flow Nodes](../flow-nodes/xApp/overview.md).
 You can build the actual xApp Pages by in two ways, by providing [HTML code](../flow-nodes/xApp/set-html-xApp-state.md) or by specifying an [Adaptive Card in JSON](../flow-nodes/xApp/set-AdaptiveCard-xApp-state.md).

-## Restrictions

-- xApps should not be tested via the [Interaction Panel](../tools/interaction-panel/interaction-panel.md) in the Private Beta Release phase.
-The back-submitting of data into the Flow does not work correctly when the Interaction Panel is used.

 ## Concepts

 ### Session Concept